Char-Hunt/special-guide/README.md

 #
 ### Contact

-If you have any questions, suggestions, or just want to connect, you can reach me [HERE](mailto:your-email@example.com) or browse to my [Main page](https://github.com/Char-Hunt/Learning-Info-Sec).
-I would be happy to discuss SQL-related topics or potential collaborations.
+If you have any questions, suggestions, or just want to connect, you can reach me [HERE](mailto:your-email@example.com) or browse to my [Main page](https://github.com/Char-Hunt/Learning-Info-Sec) or Find me online to [Learn More.](https://solo.to/treadm1ll) I would be happy to discuss SQL-related topics or potential collaborations.